 New tabs are named Sheet1, Sheet2, etc. in sequential order.
 If you have multiple worksheets in your workbook, it’s helpful to name each of them to help you organize and find your data.

-To rename a tab, either double-click on the tab or right-click on it and select Rename.
+To rename a tab, either double-click on the tab name or right-click on it and select Rename.
 Type a new name and press Enter.

-Each tab must have a unique name.
+Keep in mind that each tab must have a unique name.

 Scroll Through Tabs